Unstable Stokes waves: Introduction

-Gardner's periodic Evans function \cite{Gardner;evans1, Gardner;evans2} is a powerful tool for locating and tracking the essential spectrum for periodic traveling waves in one dimension, for a wide variety of PDEs, from viscous conservation laws \cite{Oh2003, Serre;evans} to the generalized Kruamoto--Sivashinsky equations \cite{KS;evans}, to generalized Korteweg--de Vries equations \cite{BJ;gKdV}, and to the nonlinear Klein--Gordon equations \cite{Klein-Gordon;evans}.
-Recently, the second author and his collaborators \cite{Johnson2019} devised a periodic Evans function methodology for discontinuous roll waves of the inviscid Saint-Venant equations.
+Gardner's periodic Evans function \cite{Gardner;evans1, Gardner;evans2} is a powerful tool for locating and tracking essential spectrum for a wide variety of PDEs in one dimension, from viscous conservation laws \cite{Oh2003, Serre;evans} to the generalized Kruamoto--Sivashinsky equations \cite{KS;evans}, to generalized Korteweg--de Vries equations \cite{BJ;gKdV}, and to the nonlinear Klein--Gordon equations \cite{Klein-Gordon;evans}.
+Recently, the second author and his collaborators \cite{Johnson2019} devised a periodic Evans function methodology for discontinuous roll waves of the inviscid Saint--Venant equations.
 Despite the success in one dimension, however, periodic Evans function techniques have rarely been implemented in higher dimensions.
-Deng and Nii \cite{DN;evans} introduced an infinite-dimensional Evans function approach for a class of elliptic eigenvalue problems in cylindrical domains, but for stability and instability of solitary waves.
-Also it is highly nontrivial to construct an unstable bundle, whose first Chern number equals to the number of eigenvalues, and evaluate such a topological quantity, except for few examples.
+Deng and Nii \cite{DN;evans} introduced an infinite-dimensional Evans function approach for elliptic eigenvalue problems in cylindrical domains, but for stability and instability of solitary waves.
+Also it is highly nontrivial to construct an unstable bundle, whose first Chern number equals to the number of eigenvalues, and evaluate such a topological quantity.
 Oh and Sandstede \cite{OS;evans} defined an approximate Evans function for periodic traveling waves in cylindrical domains.
 Unfortunately, it is incapable of exactly locating the spectrum.
-Here we develop a new periodic Evans function approach for cylindrical domains, which can disclose spectral information through explicit calculations.
-We pause to remark that Haragus and Scheel \cite{HS;cg-solitary} defined an Evans function for capillary-gravity solitary waves and proved stability to finite-wavelength perturbations for sufficiently small amplitude.
+Here we develop a periodic Evans function approach for Stokes waves of sufficiently small amplitude which discloses spectral information through explicit calculations.
+We pause to remark that Haragus and Scheel \cite{HS;cg-solitary} defined an Evans function for capillary-gravity solitary waves and proved stability to finite wavelength perturbations for sufficiently small amplitude.
 To the best of the authors' knowledge, however, a periodic Evans function has not been proposed for the water wave problem.